 We especially favor the development of a list of “prohibited buildings” list so that building owners such as us can communicate to listing platforms that we prohibit short-term rentals.
 And we support the requirement that short-term rental listing services must verify that listings on their site are not located in a prohibited building.

 Thank you for considering our input.

 On behalf of the Board of Directors of 370 Riverside Tenants Corporation,

-Dan Pinkel, President
+Dan Pinkel

+President, Board of Directors